Richardyun01/Project-R/README.md

     - Noise(Firearm based) with 3 New Subclasses and 3 New Armor Ability
     - Lance(Warrior derived) with 3 New Subclasses and 3 New Armor Ability
     - Carroll(Duelist based) with 3 New Subclasses and 3 New Armor Ability
+    - Artilia(Mirror Image based) with 3 New Subclasses and 3 New Armor Ability
 - Easy Mode for Beginners!